tremor-rs/tremor-www-docs/docs/tremor-query/index.md

 The SQL-like syntax enables a natural and familiar style whilst allowing the resulting statements to be compiled into a formal DAG for compile-time checks and to ensure correctness.

-Leveraging the tremor-query expression syntax allows rich filtering, transformation, patching, merging and object and array comprehensions to be programmed.
+Leveraging the tremor-query expression syntax allows rich filtering, transformation, patching, merging and object/array comprehensions to be programmed.

 The addition of aggregate functions, and windowing allows batches or a slice in time of events to be summarised or processed together to derive useful synthetic events.

-Like its sibling langauge `tremor-script`, `tremor-query` supports the same data-types is entirely event-driven.
-It has many parallels for existing tremor users to leverage while learning, yet powerful and flexible.
+Like its sibling langauge `tremor-script`, `tremor-query` supports the same data-types and is entirely event-driven.
+It has many parallels for existing tremor users to leverage while learning, yet it is powerful and flexible in its own right.

 ### Extensibility